Azure/azure-sdk-for-js/samples/frameworks/react/ts/README.md

 This sample application shows how to use the TypeScript client libraries for Azure in some common scenarios.

-In this sample, we build a simple Todo application in React using [create-react-app][react] and integrating with various Azure services
+In this sample, we build a simple Todo application in React using [create-react-app][react] and integrating with various Azure services.

 - Integration with Azure EventHubs showcases a mechanism for multiple instances to consume EventHub messages produced by any one of them.
 - Integration with Azure ServiceBus showcases a mechanism for any single instance to consume ServiceBus messages.
 When multiple windows are open, only one of them will receive any given message.